 Rhinoplasty is the technical name for a nosejob, which is a surgical procedure that reshapes the skin and cartilage of the nose as well as the nasal bones if necessary.

 There are several different ways to complete this procedure based on the extent of your concerns with your nose and your surgeon’s assessment.
-As with any plastic surgery, this is a fully customized experience designed to help you achieve a gorgeous, natural look with highly proportionate facial features.
+As with any facial cosmetic surgery(facelift, blepharoplasty, neck lift...etc), this is a fully customized experience designed to help you achieve a gorgeous, natural look with highly proportionate facial features.

 This procedure is incredibly common in the United States.
 In fact, there were over 200,000 of these surgeries performed in 2017 alone with a majority of them performed on women.
 It is also one of the most popular procedures for teenagers although the highest percentage of procedures belongs to those between the ages of 20 and 29.

 An ethnic rhinoplasty is a nosejob performed on someone who is not of Caucasian heritage.

 Because different ethnicities enjoy different nose shapes, an ethnic rhinoplasty ensures that your healed nose appears completely natural for your background whether you are of Hispanic, Asian, African or Middle Eastern heritage.
 In order to be considered for this surgery, you must be old enough for your facial bones to be done growing.
 For girls, this is typically not until the age of 14 while it may not be until the age of 16 for boys.

 Some adults may also be good candidates if they have tried injections for a liquid nosejob with limited success.
 In addition, you should be generally healthy without risky chronic health conditions, and you should not smoke, which could hinder your recovery period and results.
 You should also have realistic goals of what this surgery can accomplish.